Packing Advice for Odyssey Traveller's Small Group Tours

 So many suitcases do look alike.
 A visible luggage tag assists in collecting the correct bags off the carousel.

 Smart casual clothes are suitable but not compulsory for the evening.
 Particularly for any shows or performances, as well as group meals including welcome and farewell dinners.

 A water/windproof jacket and small compact umbrella are a must.

 Medication and Medical Kit

-Personal medical kit – Please remember to pack sufficient supplies of daily medicines.
-Often a GP letter confirming medications (maybe put a copy as a photo on your phone) that you are taking is a good idea for long trips.
+Personal medical kit – Please remember to pack sufficient supplies of your prescription medicine Often a GP letter confirming medications (maybe put a copy as a photo on your phone) that you are taking is a good idea for long trips.

 Your Odyssey leader will also have emergency medical supplies.